(This post may contain affiliate links. Please read our disclosure policy for more information.)

 8. Hang Out with Dinosaurs

 Get up close and personal with the dinosaurs that once roamed nearby.
-Friends of Dinosaur Ridge in Morrison CO was originally founded to preserve fossils discovered in the surrounding area.
+Friends of Dinosaur Ridge in Morrison, Colorado, was initially founded to preserve fossils discovered in the surrounding area.
 Expansion efforts since then allow visitors to see dinosaur tracks, explore the dig sites, and learn about the history of dinosaurs.

 16831 W Alameda Pkwy, Morrison

-Finding all the street murals is one of our favorite things to do in Denver – and is made easy with Denver Arts’ map of more than 120 of these murals, featuring the talents of local artists.
+One of our favorite things to do when in Denver is to find all the street murals.
+They are even easier to find with Denver Arts’ map of more than 120 of these murals featuring the talents of local artists.
 Discover works of art while exploring Denver’s neighborhoods, restaurants, and shops.

 11. Climb to the Last Manned Fire Lookout

-Devil’s Head Lookout Tower in Pike National Forest is the last manned fire tower operated by the U.S. Forest Service, where Billy Ellis still makes the daily climb to the tower 5 months out of the year to watch for and report any sign of fires burning in the area.
-Hike to the tower on a moderate, 3 mile (round trip) trail.
-Click here for directions to the trailhead.
+Devil’s Head Lookout Tower in Pike National Forest is the last manned fire tower operated by the U.S. Forest Service.
+Billy Ellis still does the daily climb to the lookout five months out of the year to watch for and report any sign of fires burning in the area.
+Hike to the tower on a moderate, 3-mile (round trip) trail.
+Get directions to the trailhead here.
+(Update 2019: Billy Ellis announced his retirement after 35 years on the job!)

 7 Hydro St, Manitou Springs